(a two-fer)

 next to that door was a shadowy alcove with a tall metal panel that slid open as we approached to reveal a bare room with a modest desk adorned by a single bottle of hand sanitizer. behind the counter stood a bangladeshi immigrant named anwar.

-the hotel entrance anwar at the front desk
+anwar at the front desk

 welcome to the little national (LH) hotel. emphasis on the “little”.